gsbdarc/intro_to_yens_2024/docs/4_running_code.md

 # {{ page.title }}

-## Clone a remote Git repository
+## Cloning a Git Repository
-Often, you'll want to download an existing Git repository to a machine you have access to so you can run and/or modify the code in it yourself; doing so is quite common when collaborating with others or working with open-source software.
-The Git vocabulary term for doing so is **cloning** a repository.
+When you want to work with code that someone else has already written, like an example from class or an open-source project, you'll often need to download it to your own environment.
+In Git, the process of copying an entire project from a remote location (like GitHub) to your local machine (or the Yens) is called **cloning**.

-Today, we'll be working with examples we uploaded to a remote Git repository hosted by GitHub that also contains the source code for this website.
-To clone the repository to your ZFS home directory on the Yens, run the following command:
+Today, we’ll be working with code examples stored in a Git repository on GitHub, which also contains the source for this class website.
+To get started, you’ll need to clone this repository to your home directory on the Yens.
+Run the following command to do that:

 ```bash
 SUNetID@yenX:~$ git clone https://github.com/gsbdarc/intro_to_yens_2024.git
 ```